spacelift-io/user-documentation/docs/integrations/chatops/slack.md

 !!! warning
-    It's important to know that if you have multiple login policies, failing to evaluate one of them or having at least one of them result in a deny decision after the evaluation is done, will result in the overal decision being a `deny all`.
+    It's important to know that if you have multiple login policies, failing to evaluate one of them or having at least one of them result in a deny decision after the evaluation is done, will result in the overall decision being a `deny all`.

 Here is an example of data which the login policy receives when evaluating stack access for the integration: